Skip to content

 }

-A more typical scenario involves the scope of a lock guard.
-If we only want to hold the lock during the condition check:
+A more typical case is a lock's scope.
+If you only want the lock held during the condition check:

 cpp